 One $1000 award

-- Applicant must be currently registered in an undergraduate program at UCLA during the quarters when the application is due and when award payment is made.
+- Applicant must be registered in an undergraduate program at UCLA during the quarters when the application is due and when award payment is made.

 - The research report, thesis, or published article must have been written while the applicant was enrolled in a UCLA undergraduate program.